Coen-Grotenhuijs/software-guidebook/manuscript/quality-attributes.md

-## Quality Attributes {#sample-guidebook-quality-attributes}This section provides information about the desired quality attributes (non-functional requirements) of the techtribes.je website.
+## Quality Attributes {#quality-attributes}This section provides information about the desired quality attributes (non-functional requirements) of the techtribes.je website.

 ### Performance